Indian embassy in Madagascar hosts 10th edition of literary programme `LaLitTana' | International

 Michele Rakotson also visited the newly opened Street Library at the Indian Embassy Antananarivo and checked the book collection.
 She called it a great initiative that will help in developing reading habits among the people in Madagascar and improve their knowledge about India.

-Hundred Great Indian Poems edited by Indian diplomat-poet Abhay K has been translated into Malagasy with the title "Tononkalo Indiana Zato Tsara Indrindra" by eminent Malagasy writers and poets like Mose Njo, Haja Razanamana, Fanja Rakotondrainibe, Tsiky Rabenimanga, Lalatiana Andrea, Jeannot Luther, Placide Alex, Maholy and Thina.
+100 Great Indian Poems edited by Abhay K. has been translated into Malagasy with the title "Tonankalo Indianina 100 Tsara Indriindra" by eminent Malagasy writers and poets like Mose Njo, Haja Razanamana, Fanja Rakotondrainibe, Tsiky Rabenimanga, Lalatiana Andrea, Jeannot Luther, Placide Alex, Maholy and Thina.
 Abhay K is currently the Indian ambassador to Madagascar & Comoros.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)